Social Interactions Models with Latent Structures: Social Interactions Models

 \section{Social Interactions Models}

 A social interactions model with unobserved group heterogeneity naturally resembles a panel data model.
-In standard panel data, the textbook default is ``large cross section (usually denoted as $N$) and small time dimension (usually denoted as $T$)''.
+In standard panel data, the textbook default is ``large cross section and time dimension (usually denoted as $N$ and $T$, respectively)''.
 In the social interactions model, a set of $n$ individuals, for example the students in a school, forms a group, and there are $G$ such groups.
 Therefore, in our context $G$ is the counterpart of panel data's $N$, while $n$ is the counterpart of panel data's $T$.
 Let $[n]$ denote $\{1,\cdots,n\}$.
 For simplicity, we present the mathematical formulation as a balanced panel data structure: there are $G$ independent groups, and each group has $n$ individuals interacting with each other.
-An extension to unbalanced panels only requires a modification of notations.
+An extension to unbalanced panels only requires a modification of notation.

+The groups (e.g., schools) are observed by the researcher, whereas the latent clusters introduced in Section~\ref{sec:adjusted-algorithm} are unobserved and must be estimated from the data.